toritotony/RAG-Financial-Analyst/README.md

    - `PINECONE_API_ENV`
    - `PINECONE_INDEX`

-2. Use your Task Scheduler `scheduledtask.bat` file to execute the pipeline:
+2. Use your Task Scheduler and personalize your `example_scheduledtask.bat` file before automating the pipeline flow:
-   - Reinstalls packages and libaries from `requirements.txt`
+   - Reinstalls packages and libaries necessary for `webscrape.py` and `vectorstore.py`
    - Collect articles and price changes using the `webscrape.py` script.
    - Process and store data using the `vectorstore.py` script.